- Ph.D., Range Management (mathematical ecology), Colorado State University.

 According to his profile at the Heartland Institute , Loehle has written more than 100 peer-reviewed papers in forestry, ecology, geophysics, modeling, and other fields.

-It appears that his only papers related to climate were published in the journal Energy and Environment in 2007 and 2008.
-The journal commonly publishes the work of climate change skeptics and has been criticized for its peer-review process and publication of sub-standard articles.
-The current editor of the journal is climate change skeptic Sonja Boehmer-Christiansen.
+Craig Loehle has published numerous papers related to cimate change in the journal Energy and Environment (E&E).
+Energy and Environment often publishes the work of climate change skeptics and has been criticized for its peer-review process and publication of sub-standard articles.
+The current editor of the journal is climate change skeptic Sonja Boehmer-Christiansen. [ 12]

 “Heartland Experts: Craig Loehle ,” The Heartland Institute.
 Accessed March 2, 2012.